Federal Signal Modulator: Texas

+Virginia

+The Langley Air Force Base has Modulators as a part of the giant voice system at the local Air Force base.
+The sirens are known to play bugle calls and musical melodies.
+They play bugle calls such as The Star Spangled Banner, Wild Blue Yonder, and Taps.

+Washington

+The Concrete, Washington area has a system of eight 8032B Modulators to warn of possible breaches at the Baker River Dam.
+The system uses a distinctive "WHOOP" tone that was originally produced for Federal Signal's line of fire alarms.
+The system is tested on the second Monday of every month at 6:00pm.

 Controllers

 Several controllers were made to run the Modulator sirens.
 These include the MC (Modulator Controller), MCP (Modulator Power Plus Controller), and UV (UltraVoice).
 The older SiraTone controller can also run on Modulator sirens but the SiraTone was mainly used on the predecessor EOWS Series sirens.
 All of the controllers built for the Modulators can be compatible with the Predecessor EOWS sirens, the Successor Modulator II sirens, and the DSA sirens.
 The Modulator II series started production in 2013 and the older Modulators started production in 1991.
 The reason why the EOWS sirens can be compatible with these controllers is because the EOWS 408, 812, 115, and 1212 lasted production until 2001.
 The EOWS 612 was kept in production only on special order until August 3, 2007.
 All 3 controllers were being made or were made at the time so Federal Signal decided to make the EOWS sirens compatible with these controllers.